-Ranking the 20 Most Impressive Historic College Campuses in the U.S.
+Ranking the 20 Best College Campuses in the US for their History

 20. Yale University

 Yale’s largely Collegiate Gothic campus includes several beautiful 19th century mansions along Hillhouse Avenue.
 Charles Dickens called this row “the most beautiful street in America.”
 Of special interest for sports enthusiasts is the Yale Bowl (1913), named a National Historical Landmark as the first bowl stadium in the United States, and boasting a capacity of 61,446.

 19. University of Oregon